philippelt/netatmo-api-python/usage.md

 No additional library other than standard Python library is required.

-Both Python2 and Python3 are supported without change.
+Both Python V2.7x and V3.x.x are supported without change.

 More information about the Netatmo REST API can be obtained from http://dev.netatmo.com/doc/

-This package support only user based authentication (i.e. must provide user credentials to access data).
+This package support only user based authentication.